 The French inventor and photographer Joseph Nicéphore Niépce used used paper coated with silver chloride to create the first negative, but it wasn't permanent; as soon as the paper was exposed to light, the coating would darken all over.

-Niépce created the world's first permanent photo, which still survives today.
+Joseph Niépce created the world's first permanent photo, which still survives today.
 It was made using a camera obscura and a pewter plate covered in light-sensitive bitumen, dissolved in lavender oil.
 It's said that the exposure took several days to complete, and it had to be lit in a very particular way to see the image.
 It was this process that led to a collaboration with Louis Daguerre to develop the Daguerreotype process.
+See When was photography invented?

 The very first Daguerrotype photo featuring people was taken by Louis Daguerre.
 It's known as the Boulevard du Temple and, despite the fact that the street would have had carts on it, it looks empty as the exposure lasted several minutes, leaving no trace of moving vehicles.